Fly By Light Program Facilitator

 ABOUT THE POSITION

 Program facilitators implement the Fly By Light youth program in District of Columbia elementary, middle & high schools.
 This position is available year round with varying hours during summer camps, retreats, and during the school and the school year.
-Multiple positions are available ranging from part-time to full-time hours.
+Multiple positions are available.
 In addition to in-school programming, facilitators dedicate time in the OCU office to engage in facilitator meetings, trainings, and to complete required administrative duties.

-Recruiting and interviewing students for the program at your chapter site and working alongside school staff to plan classroom partnerships.
+Recruiting and interviewing students for the program at your school site and working alongside school staff to plan classroom partnerships.

 Creating and implementing innovative workshops for students, faculty, and parents on social-emotional skills, mindfulness, conflict resolution skills, nonviolent communication, creative expression, art therapy, restorative justice and other related topics.